diplomat-dataset/diplomat-dataset.github.io/index.md

 </p>

 ## Tasks
-We propose 2 tasks: Pragmatic Identification and Reasoning (PIR) and Conversational Question Answering (CQA).
+We propose 2 tasks: Pragmatic Identification and Reasoning (PIR) and Conversational Question Answering (CQA). <br>

 |**TASK** | **Centered Ability**| **Brief Description**|
 |   ---     |   ---     | --- |
 |     PIR    | *Pragmatic Awareness, Pragmatic Reasoning*           | Using pragmatic turns, and give a reason |
 | CQA | *Pragmatic Awareness, Pragmatic Reasoning, Application* | Answer a question which is design for the pragmatic turn|

 ## Paper